 Situational Ethics are applied in most mainstream legal and religious systems because of a recognition that a strict or fundamentalist interpretation of rules, laws and moral codes can sometimes lead to injustices or may provide a person who has questionable motives with enough cover or justification to behave in an unjust manner.
 Most court cases are an exercise is evaluating the situational ethics surrounding a case in light of the applicable laws, available evidence and relevant circumstances.

 Situational ethics also have considerable limitations and weaknesses.
 Since situational ethics attempt to justify actions and behaviors based on expected consequences they are dependent on the individual subjective judgment of each person, their interpretation of a situation and their current beliefs about the future consequences of their actions.
-Very few people agree 100% of the time on the root causes and best course of action when tackling a problem or dealing with a crisis.
-When personality disorders are brought into the mix and two people have vastly different realities the results can be explosive.
+When Personality Disorders are brought into the mix, and therefore the people involved have vastly different realities, the results can be explosive.

-This is a scenario played out many times over in the case of people who suffer from personality disorders.
-Many times and in many ways, people who suffer from personality disorders perceive a crisis and adopt a crisis response, where parents, children, siblings, family members, partners, co-workers, friends, acquaintances and bystanders see no crisis.
-This difference in perception is at the heart of many of the conflicts in a PD/Non-PD relationship.
+This is a scenario played out many times in the lives of people with Personality Disorders, as over and over they perceive a crisis and adopt a crisis response, where parents, children, siblings, family members, partners, co-workers, friends, acquaintances and bystanders see no crisis.
+This difference in perception is at the heart of many of the conflicts in a PD/Non relationship.

-Examples of Situational Ethics Applied by Personality-Disordered Individuals:
+How it Looks when Situational Ethics are Applied by Personality-Disordered Individuals

-A histrionic mother, consumed by fear feels that her children desperately need emergency care and withdraws a large sum of money from the family bank account to get private treatment administered as quickly as possible .
+A Histrionic mother consumed by fear feels her children desperately need emergency care and withdraws a large sum of money from the family bank account to get private treatment administered as quickly as possible.

-In all cases, a change in priorities is justified by a perceived need to address a crisis.
-It's not that the personality-disordered individual has no conscience or no sense of morality.
-It is more that in the eyes of the personality disordered individual, the lesser of two evils is being chosen.
+In all these cases, a change in priorities is justified by a perceived need to address a crisis.
+It’s not that the Personality-Disordered individual has no conscience or sense of morality.
+It is more that in their eyes, the lesser of two evils is being chosen.

 And since the priorities are different for the people involved - the usual result is conflict.

-Situational Ethics can also play an important role in a non-personality-disordered individual's responses to typical personality-disordered behaviors and the crises which result.
-In order to protect themselves and prevent further abuse, injury or damage, Non-PD's sometimes have to break cultural protocols or social taboos.
+Situational Ethics can also play an important role in a Non individual’s responses to typical Personality-Disordered behaviors and the crises which result.
+In order to protect themselves and prevent further abuse, injury or damage, Nons sometimes have to break cultural protocols or social taboos, for example: